A guest post by Sarah Kakish.

 Oil pulling is pretty easy to do.
 All you do is take a tablespoon of household cooking oil (olive, vegetable, coconut, etc) and swoosh it around your mouth for about 20 minutes.

 My preference is coconut oil because it tastes the best.
-Coconut oil also has anti-bacterial, anti-fungal, and anti-inflammatory properties in it, so that can’t hurt.
+Coconut oil also has anti-bacterial, anti-fungal, and anti-inflammatory properties, so that can’t hurt.
 I usually use it to cook with.

 Other oils you could use include sesame oil, sunflower oil, or even olive oil.